← Back to 漢書

 滿 穿

 The next day they reached Zhizhi's fort on the Talas River, halted three li out, and drew up for battle.
 They saw bright banners on the walls, hundreds of armored men manning the parapet, more than a hundred horsemen wheeling below the gate, and over a hundred foot in scale armor drilling in phalanx before the portal.
-Defenders on the wall shouted challenges for the Han to come fight.
+Defenders on the wall shouted to the Han army, "Come fight!"
 More than a hundred riders charged the Han lines but pulled back when every camp raised loaded crossbows.
 Han archers shot at the enemy horse and foot by the gate until they withdrew inside.
 At the drum Yanshou and Tang sent every detachment to the foot of the wall, ringed the fort, dug trenches, blocked the gates, put shieldmen in front and halberdiers and crossbowmen behind, and shot upward at the tower guards until they fled downstairs.
 Outside the mud wall stood a palisade from whose loopholes the defenders shot and took a heavy toll of the besiegers.
 The attackers stacked brush and burned the palisade.
 That night several hundred horsemen tried to break out and were shot down as they emerged.

 23